Fred Astaire: Assessment of the Rogers partnership

-1940–1947: Holiday Inn, early retirement
+1940–1947: Freelance performer, early retirement

 Astaire left RKO in 1939 to freelance and pursue new film opportunities, with mixed though generally successful outcomes.
 Throughout this period, Astaire continued to value the input of choreographic collaborators.
 Unlike the 1930s when he worked almost exclusively with Hermes Pan, he tapped the talents of other choreographers to innovate continually.
 His first post-Ginger dance partner was the redoubtable Eleanor Powell, considered the most exceptional female tap-dancer of her generation.
 They starred in Broadway Melody of 1940, in which they performed a celebrated extended dance routine to Cole Porter's "Begin the Beguine".
 In his autobiography Steps in Time, Astaire remarked, "She 'put 'em down' like a man, no ricky-ticky-sissy stuff with Ellie.
 She really knocked out a tap dance in a class by herself."

-He played alongside Bing Crosby in Holiday Inn (1942) and later Blue Skies (1946).
-But, in spite of the enormous financial success of both, he was reportedly dissatisfied with roles where he lost the girl to Crosby.
-The former film is memorable for his virtuoso solo dance to "Let's Say it with Firecrackers".
-The latter film featured "Puttin' On the Ritz", an innovative song-and-dance routine indelibly associated with him.
-Other partners during this period included Paulette Goddard in Second Chorus (1940), in which he dance-conducted the Artie Shaw orchestra.
+He was hired by independent producer Boris Morros to star in a musical comedy, Second Chorus (1940).
+Morros had released a previous production through RKO, but with RKO no longer interested in Astaire, Morros had to find another distributor.
+Paramount accepted the film for release.
+Astaire received strong support from new dancing partner Paulette Goddard, popular bandleader Artie Shaw, and character actors Burgess Meredith and Charles Butterworth, but the lightweight film was only mildly successful and did not lead to further independent productions.
+Second Chorus was re-released in 1946 and was an early arrival on broadcast television.
+It soon became the most frequently revived Fred Astaire picture (to Astaire's bemusement) and has since lapsed into the public domain.
+Since 1980, with the advent of home video, Second Chorus has become even more ubiquitous and is probably Fred Astaire's most widely available film.

-He made two pictures with Rita Hayworth.
-The first film, You'll Never Get Rich (1941), catapulted Hayworth to stardom.
-In the movie, Astaire integrated for the third time Latin American dance idioms into his style (the first being with Ginger Rogers in "The Carioca" number from Flying Down to Rio (1933) and the second, again with Rogers, was the "Dengozo" dance from The Story of Vernon and Irene Castle (1939)).
-His second film with Hayworth, You Were Never Lovelier (1942), was equally successful.
-It featured a duet to Kern's "I'm Old Fashioned", which became the centerpiece of Jerome Robbins's 1983 New York City Ballet tribute to Astaire.
+Harry Cohn, president of Columbia Pictures, made a practice of hiring talent that rival studios had dropped from their rosters.
+He engaged Fred Astaire for two pictures, in an effort to promote Cohn's own prospective musical star Rita Hayworth: You'll Never Get Rich (1941) and You Were Never Lovelier (1942).
+These films re-established Astaire as a major-studio attraction and launched Hayworth's starring career.

-He next appeared opposite the seventeen-year-old Joan Leslie in the wartime drama The Sky's the Limit (1943).
-In it, he introduced Arlen and Mercer's "One for My Baby" while dancing on a bar counter in a dark and troubled routine.
+Astaire played alongside Bing Crosby in the enormously successful Holiday Inn (1942), memorable for his virtuoso solo dance to "Let's Say it with Firecrackers".
+He returned to RKO for the wartime comedy The Sky's the Limit (1943), with 17-year-old Joan Leslie as his co-star.
+In the film, he introduced Arlen and Mercer's "One for My Baby" while dancing on a bar counter in a dark and troubled routine.
 Astaire choreographed this film alone and achieved modest box office success.
 It represented a notable departure for Astaire from his usual charming, happy-go-lucky screen persona, and confused contemporary critics.